delphix/dcs-for-azure-templates/documentation/dataflows/filtered_mask_df.md

   * `'Field-Date-Format'` - Defines the date format to apply to which field, defined in `DF_FIELD_DATE_FORMAT` The format of the response is defined in `DF_BODY_TYPE_MAPPING`
 * `AssertNoFailures` - Assert - Confirm that we received a `200` response status from the API request
-* `FlattenAggregateData` - Flatten - Unroll the API response body into named columns
+* `FlattenAggregateData` - Flatten - Unroll the API response body into decoded named columns
+* `CastColumnsBackAsRequired` - Derived Column - For columns that need to be cast back to a compatible type, cast them back
 * `TrimMaskedStrings` - Derived Column - For each column with a string type, trim the string to length based on the value in `DF_TRIM_LENGTHS` - this is needed as masking a string may produce a longer string that exceeds the column width in the sink